“But you, Lord, are a compassionate and gracious God, slow to anger, abounding in love and faithfulness.” Psalm 86:15 New International Version (NIV)

 Candid photos like this catch loved ones unintentionally offering their goodness to the world.
 We deeply appreciate the sense of humor behind their smirk, the kindness accompanying their embrace, and the dedication backing their talent.
 I think these characteristics, observed in relaxed moments, are the same qualities God lingers over and adores.
 Aren’t we blessed to get a glimpse of THAT?!

 So, imagine someone handing you a candid snapshot of Jesus.
 Jesus, God in human form, is someone we can picture in our mind.
 If you studied this candid photo of Jesus, what would you see?
-Can you see beyond the image, as you do when you look at photos of your loved ones?
-Do you smile at the truths you know about his character?
+Do you see beyond the image, as you do when you look at photos of your loved ones?
+Do you smile thinking about the truths he represents?
 Truths such as:

 God loves you unconditionally.